cvjena/eu-flood-dataset/README.md

 While the images from Wikimedia Commons are identified by their page ID, the pollution images are numbered consecutively from 1 to 275 and their identifiers are prefixed with "pollution_".

+We recently released a related and similarly annotated dataset of flood-related images posted on **Twitter**, together with two **classification models** trained on the European Flood 2013 dataset and evaluated on the Twitter images.
+You can find both, the Twitter dataset and the models, in [this repository][12].

 Citation
 --------